ArifRoktim/graphics/README.md

 - [x] Add `mesh` command

 ### Time to up my compiler game:
+- [x] Do arithmetic on them expressions
 - [ ] Add ability to reference variables
-- [ ] Do arithmetic on them variables/literal numbers

 Useful for `vary`
 Example use cases: